rbotafogo/galaaz/blogs/gknit/gknit.md

 file.  gKnit provides the 'include' chunk engine to include a Ruby file as if it had being typed in the '.Rmd' file.

-To include a file the following chunk should be created, whre <filename> is the name of the file to be include and where the extension, if it is '.rb', does not need to be added.
+To include a file the following chunk should be created, where <filename> is the name of the file to be include and where the extension, if it is '.rb', does not need to be added.
 If the 'relative' option is not included, then it is treated as TRUE.
 When 'relative' is true, 'require_relative' semantics is used to load the file, when false, Ruby's $LOAD_PATH